mona.py (21)

 HITB2014AMS - Day 2 - Keynote 4: Hack It Forward

 Good morning Amsterdam, good morning readers, welcome to the second day of the Hack In The Box conference.
-The speaker for the first keynote didn’t show up, so we’ll jump right into the next keynote.
+The speaker for the first keynote didn't show up, ย so we'll jump right into the next keynote.

 Jennifer starts Read more